Yogi Berra: Major League Baseball

-Yogi Berra Museum, Learning Center, and Yogi Berra Stadium
+Yogi Berra Museum and Learning Center and Yogi Berra Stadium

 In 1998, the Yogi Berra Museum and Learning Center and Yogi Berra Stadium (home of the Montclair State University baseball team and formerly home to the New Jersey Jackals) opened on the campus of Montclair State University in Upper Montclair, New Jersey.
 The museum is the home of various artifacts, including the mitt with which Yogi caught the only perfect game in World Series history, several autographed and "game-used" items, and nine of Yogi's championship rings.

 Berra was involved with the project and frequently visited the museum for signings, discussions, and other events.
-It was his intention to teach children important values such as sportsmanship and dedication on and off the baseball diamond.
+It was his intention to teach children values such as sportsmanship and dedication on and off the baseball diamond.

 On October 8, 2014, a break-in and theft occurred at the museum, and several of Berra's World Series rings and other memorabilia were stolen.

 Presidential Medal of Freedom

 On November 24, 2015, Berra was awarded the Presidential Medal of Freedom posthumously by President Barack Obama in a ceremony at the White House attended by members of Berra's family, who accepted the award on his behalf.
 At the ceremony, the President said: "Today we celebrate some extraordinary people.
 Innovators, artists and leaders who contribute to America's strength as a nation."
-Celebrating Berra's military service and remarkable baseball career, Obama used one of Berra's famous 'Yogiisms', saying, "One thing we know for sure: If you can't imitate him, don't copy him."
+Celebrating Berra's military service and remarkable baseball career, Obama used one of Berra's famous "Yogi-isms", saying, "One thing we know for sure: If you can't imitate him, don't copy him."

 USPS stamp

 On July 1, 2021, the United States Postal Service officially issued its Yogi Berra commemorative stamp outside of Berra's museum.
 Berra is only the 30th baseball player to have his picture on a stamp, and he is the first player to appear on a USPS stamp in nine years.
-Berra is also the first player since Lou Gehrig in 1989 to receive an issuance all his own, where a great majority of those stamps have been part of multiplayer “issuances.”
+Berra is also the first player since Lou Gehrig in 1989 to receive an issuance all his own, where a great majority of those stamps have been part of multiplayer issuances.